-There are 2 techniques for doing echocardiography:
+There are 3 techniques for doing echocardiography:

 In transesophageal echocardiography (TEE), a transducer on the tip of an endoscope allows visualization of the heart via the stomach and esophagus.
-TEE is used to assess cardiac disorders when transthoracic study is technically difficult, as in obese patients and in patients with COPD.
+TEE is used to assess cardiac disorders when transthoracic study is technically difficult, as in obese patients and in patients with chronic obstructive pulmonary disease (COPD).
 It reveals better detail of small abnormal structures (eg, endocarditic vegetations or patent foramen ovale) and posterior cardiac structures (eg, left atrium, left atrial appendage, interatrial septum, pulmonary vein anatomy) because they are closer to the esophagus than to the anterior chest wall.
 TEE can also produce images of the ascending aorta, which arises behind the 3rd costal cartilage; of structures < 3 mm (eg, thrombi, vegetations); and of prosthetic valves.